-The analysis in this EIR indicates that implementation of the proposed project would result in the following potentially significant and significant and unavoidable impacts: (1) Aesthetics; (2) Air Quality; and (3) Biological Resources; (4) Cultural Resources; (5) Geotechnical Resources; (6) Greenhouse Gas Emissions; (7) Hazards and Hazardous Materials; (8) Noise; (9) Transportation/Circulation and Parking.
-All other potential impacts associated with the proposed project would be either less than significant or can be mitigated to less than significant levels with mitigation measures identified in this EIR.
+The analysis in this EIR indicates that implementation of the proposed project, as modified, would result in the following potentially significant and significant and unavoidable-impacts: (1) Aesthetics; (2) Air Quality; and (3) Biological Resources; (24) Cultural Resources; (35) Geotechnical Resources; (46) Greenhouse Gas Emissions; (7) Hazards and Hazardous Materials; (58) Noise; (69) Public Services and Utilities; and (7) Transportation/Circulation and Parking.
+All of these impacts can be mitigated to less than significant levels with mitigation measures identified in the EIR.
+All other potential impacts associated with the proposed project would be either-less than significant-or can be mitigated to less than significant levels with mitigation measures identified in this EIR.